cozy/cozy-stack/docs/apps.md

 | --------- | ----------------------------------------------------------- |
 | Source    | URL from where the app can be downloaded (only for install) |

+The Source parameter is optional: by default, the stable channel of the registry will be used.

 #### Request

 ```http